 Daniel 3:1-27 tells how an angel of God protected three Hebrew men (Shadrach, Meshach, and Abednego), who were thrown into a furnace because they would not worship a golden idol that King Nebuchadnezzar had set up.
 Amazingly, all three of these Hebrew men subsequently emerged from the furnace completely unharmed, in stark contrast with the fate of the men who were in the process of throwing them into the furnace when they were killed by the extraordinarily intense heat immediately outside the entrance to the furnace.

-Daniel 6:1-23 describes how God protected the Hebrew prophet Daniel, who continued to pray to God rather than to King Darius, despite a decree by the king that no one in the kingdom pray to anyone other than the king for 30 days.
+Daniel 6:1-23 describes how God protected the Hebrew prophet Daniel, who continued to pray to God rather than to King Darius, despite a decree by the king that for 30 days no one in the kingdom was to pray to anyone other than the king.
 For not obeying the decree, Daniel was thrown into a lion’s den.
 However, an angel of God shut the mouths of the lions and Daniel emerged the next day without having been harmed.
 Anyone who thinks the lions were relatively contented and, therefore, not aggressive, should read verse 24, which definitely indicates otherwise.

 Acts 27:1 – 28:6 mentions two incidents involving the Apostle Paul.
 In the first incident, Paul and 275 others who were in a boat with him were shipwrecked by a storm, but all of them survived, as an angel of God had told Paul before the shipwreck occurred.
 In the second incident, Paul was bitten by a viper (i.e., a venomous snake) and was expected to die as a result, but Paul suffered no ill effects from the bite.